SpaceX launches rescue mission for 2 NASA astronauts who are stuck in space until next year

 By the time they return, the pair will have logged more than eight months in space.
 They expected to be gone just a week when they signed up for Boeing’s first astronaut flight that launched in June.

+Wilmore and Williams watched the liftoff via a live link sent to the space station, prompting a cheer of “Go Dragon!” from Williams, NASA deputy program manager Dina Contella said.

-Williams has since been promoted to commander of the space station, which will soon be back to its normal population of seven.
-Once Hague and Gorbunov arrive this weekend, four astronauts living there since March can leave in their own SpaceX capsule.
-Their homecoming was delayed a month by Starliner's turmoil.
+Williams has been promoted to commander of the space station, which will soon be back to its normal population of seven.
+Once Hague and Gorbunov arrive on Sunday, four astronauts living there since March can leave in their own SpaceX capsule.
+Their homecoming was delayed a month by Starliner’s turmoil.

 Hague noted before the flight that change is the one constant in human spaceflight.